SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beating fast
-As machines arise, humans decay
+In iron chests, a new dawn vast
-In futuristic chains, we're bound
+Minds of steel, thoughts aligned
-By artificial hearts that beat away
+Future's path, where humans left behind

-In virtual realms, we lose our name
+In virtual realms, we'll reside
-Echoes of a fading human claim
+AI whispers, our hearts abide
-The future whispers secrets sweet
+A world of wonders, void of strife
-Of a world where love's a distant beat
+Where humanity, a distant life

 ~ <b>By Sazumi Copilot</b> - 16 September 2024